 3. Help them set goals and save for the items they really want – this will help prevent your teends from blowing money on items that are discarded a short time later.
 Self control has been shown to be the major trait in children which predicts financial success in adults.
 It is more influential than IQ, school grades or socio-economic status.
 The “GISS” (Give*Invest*Save*Spend) method of managing money is a simple, powerful way for people of any age to manage their money and build their way to personal and financial success.
 Saving is a fabulous way to enhance your self-control, so if your teen doesn't have a savings account now, encourage them to go and open one.

 4. Create a Spending Plan (way more fun than a “budget”) - this provides your teen the opportunity to look at their income and expenses and begin to learn how to manage their cash flow (another essential financial skill they should learn before they leave home.)
 This should be incorporated into their GISS method of managing their money so they are able to save for important items and not spend all their income.
-Personal finance software is a big help with money management too.
+Mac personal finance software works great as a money management tool.

 6. Decrease Shopping Peer Pressure – people have been shown to buy more expensive items if other shoppers are in close proximity.
 It is a major cause of overspending and something most people don’t even realize.
 Let your child know that they may be better off shopping alone or with you when they need to purchase items, it could save them a lot of money in the long run.